 By: Francois Strydom, Portfolio Manager at Momentum Securities

-Strydom explains that excluding companies based on business activity, this portfolio refrains from investing in companies that are directly active in or derive more than 5 % revenue from the following activities: Alcohol; Tobacco; Pork related products; Financial services not regarded as Islamic Financial Institutions; Defense/Weapons; Gambling/Casinos; Adult Entertainment; Music; Hotels and Cinema.
+Excluding companies based on business activity, the portfolio refrains from investing in businesses that are directly active in or derive more than 5 % revenue from the following activities: Alcohol; Tobacco; Pork-related products; Financial services not regarded as Islamic Financial Institutions; Defense/Weapons; Gambling/Casinos; Adult Entertainment; Music; Hotels; and Cinema.

-“Ultimately this fund is targeted at individuals looking for global equity exposure from the MSCI World Islamic Index universe with a minimum of 5 years investment horizon.
-As with all investments which are higher risk, we encourage investors to seek advice before making any investment decisions.”
-Strydom concludes.
+“This fund remains targeted at individuals looking for global equity exposure from the MSCI World Islamic Index universe with a minimum of five years investment horizon.
+As with all investments which are higher risk, we encourage investors to seek advice before making any investment decisions,” Strydom concludes.